Vehicle registration plates of Syria: AANES (Rojava)

 As for the Jazira Region, license plates are issued for each of the Districts under its jurisdiction, bearing in mind that Ras al-Ayn (Sere Kaniye) District is under Turkish occupation.
 Alongside Arabic names and 3-letter Kurdish codes, license plates of Jazira Region also generally show jurisdiction names in the Syriac Language of the ethnic Assyrian Minority of the region.
 For example, for the district of Qamishli, the 4-letter Syriac code "ܩ ܡ ܫ ܐ" is used, four disconnected letters that are meant to be an abbreviation of the Syriac name of Qamishli, "ܩܡܫܠܐ".
 For the district of Hasaka, the full name of the district in Syriac, "ܚܣܝܟܐ" is used.

 The displayed Arabic names of the regions do not match the common and officially-recognized (by the Damascus government).
 For example, for Qamishli, instead of القامشلي (Al-Qamishli), the name قامشلو (Qamishlo) is shown.
 Same applies to Kobani, known in Arabic as "Ayn al-Arab".

 Below is the list of the regions and their display names.
+Currently, the status of these registration plates are unknown.

 There are four general vehicle classifications under AANES jurisdiction, private, commercial, police, and administrative.

 Passenger vehicle plates have a white background and blue text.

 Motorcycle license plates have a reduced size.
 They still show the jurisdiction in both Arabic and Kurdish (but not Syriac).
 They do not show the national identifier "SYR", but do show "B*S" (Northern Syria) regional identifier.
 They consist of a latin letter and 4 digits.

 Commercial vehicles, such as buses, taxis, and trucks, have license plates with white background and red text.

 Vehicles of security forces, such as Asayish forces and Sutoro forces, have plates that are blue with white text.